-It’s important to understand that discomfort and vulnerability are imperative in order for change, growth, and evolution to occur.
-And so it’s he or she that is willing to be most uncomfortable that will ultimately be the strongest and most successful.
-It’s he or she that is willing to look discomfort straight in the eyes and say, “You will not define me.”
+It’s important to understand that discomfort and vulnerability are the only sure emotions towards change and growth.
+He or she that is willing to be most uncomfortable will ultimately be the strongest and most successful.

 Because embracing discomfort is what causes us to rise up into the fullness of who we were meant to become.

 But here’s the silver lining to it all: everyone has the ability to learn this process.
-You can LEARN to embrace discomfort, you can learn to practice vulnerability, and to catch yourself when you’re telling yourself a narrative that isn’t true – and really get to the root of it.
+You can LEARN to embrace discomfort, you can learn to practice vulnerability, and you can learn to catch yourself when you’re telling yourself a story that isn’t true.

-So just know… If you’re going to be brave, you’re going to fall.
+So just remember.., If you’re going to be brave, you’re going to fall.